mhkoji/Senn/README.md

-# Hachee
+# Senn Input Method
-Utilities for NLP written in Common Lisp

-Tests for KKC use a text from [Aozora Bunko](https://www.aozora.gr.jp/).
+Input method based on Hachee for the Japanese language